DannyKennen/DataScience_S2025/data-science-curriculum-build (2)/challenges/c05-antibiotics-assignment.md

 Why?

-- The 4th visual shows the concentration of streptomycin and its easy to see the jump in concentration for diploccus pneumoniae
+- The 4th visual shows the concentration of streptomycin and its easy to see the concentration for diploccus pneumoniae

 Worked with Amir Rosario